 Where’s the joy in celebrating St. Patrick’s Day without a pot of gold?
 Here’s a pot of gold we can all afford (and eat!)—some pot o’ gold popcorn!

-Watch this video from b/60 for more Irish appetizers:
+Watch this video by Mom’s Messy Kitchen for more scrumptious Irish appetizer recipes:

 I know it’s hard not to get out of your seat and head straight into the kitchen before finishing the list.
 These Irish appetizers are so good, they’ll make you want to celebrate St. Patrick’s Day every day!